findepi/datafusion/datafusion/excalibur/README.md

 # Outstanding items to cover in near term

 - decimal support, p,s injections
+- performance optimizations
+  - input bounds elision? does assert_number_rows or array::value_unchecked change anything?
   - hot loop unswitching for non-null inputs (ExArrayReader::valid_stride)
 - ASCII-only-aware string functions such as character_length -- if this improves performance for str_to_int_function benchmark

 ...